envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

 1. While in the schematic document, press d, then u.
 (For Design, Update PCB Document)
 2. In the pop-up dialogue, validate the changes, then execute the changes.
 Close the windows.
 3. Now go to the PCB document.
 If you properly created all your nets and schematic symbols, you should now see all of your components laid out in a row next to a blank slate.
 Drag the components into the black area of the page to place them on the PCB area.
+It should look something like this:

 <!--EndFragment-->